Offirmo/offirmo-monorepo--2021-legacy/1-stdlib/globalthis-ponyfill/README.md

 * `globalThis` is a [TC-39 proposal](https://github.com/tc39/proposal-global)
  which is [already supported by Firefox and Chrome](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis).
-* a [ponyfill](https://ponyfill.com/) is a better polyfill that doesn't patch the environment.

-There are existing ponyfills/polyfills [out there](https://github.com/ljharb/globalThis), but they didn't work for me:
+* There are existing ponyfills/polyfills [out there](https://github.com/ljharb/globalThis), but they didn't work for me:
   * mine is much simpler: a single TS file of 6 meaningful lines
   * I needed TypeScript
+  * a [ponyfill](https://ponyfill.com/) is better than a polyfill, it doesn't patch the environment.

 ## Credits

-**YES** I had a look at [ljharb/globalThis](https://github.com/ljharb/globalThis)'s [implementation](https://github.com/ljharb/globalThis/blob/master/implementation.js) (MIT) and started my implementation from it!
+**YES** I had a look at [ljharb/globalThis](https://github.com/ljharb/globalThis) 's [implementation](https://github.com/ljharb/globalThis/blob/master/implementation.js) (MIT) and started my implementation from it!
 Thanks a lot and all credits due!

 About the proposed implementation here: https://mathiasbynens.be/notes/globalthis we can't use it: it creates a polyfill, not a ponyfill.